top of page

 Some EB-1 visas are self-sponsored, meaning an applicant does not need to secure a job with a U.S. entity before applying.
 Recipients of internationally recognized prizes such as Oscars, Pulitzers, Nobel prizes, or other internationally recognized awards often apply via the EB-1.
 Read more about our EB-1 services.

 Employment-based visas are highly sought-after as they provide experienced professionals a direct route to U.S. citizenship.
 Being granted these visas takes a well-organized application and a thorough understanding of the documentation required for the appropriate category.
-An immigration attorney with experience navigating the visa process can be a crucial resource, whether collecting the appropriate documents to self-sponsor or completing the labor certification process (PERM) required for employer sponsorship.[1]

 Why is an immigration attorney important for the EB-1 and EB-2 NIW?